New Federal Theatre: Mission statement

-The New Federal Theatre brings the enjoyment of live stage to minorities in the Lower East Side as well as in the greater Metropolitan surroundings.
+The New Federal Theatre brings the enjoyment of live stage to minorities on the Lower East Side as well as in the greater Metropolitan surroundings.
 The companies existence has brought numerous up-and-coming actors, designers, directors and playwrights to national attention in their fields.

 "New Federal Theatre's mission is to integrate minorities and women into the mainstream of American theatre by training artists for the profession, and by presenting plays by minorities and women to integrated, multicultural audiences-plays which evoke the truth through beautiful and artistic re-creations of ourselves."

 Playwrights

-The playwrights listed below developed their voices in African-American theatre through the Federal Theatre Company.
-Notable playwrights are Ntozake Shange, Ronald Milner, and Richard Abrons.
+Playwrights developed their voices in African-American theatre through the Federal Theatre Company, including such notable playwrights as Ntozake Shange, Ron Milner, Richard Abrons, and others listed below.